GenForce transferable force sensing for robot skin and tactile sensors

 This source does not mean any tactile sensor can automatically learn force sensing from any other sensor.
 It also does not remove the need for ground-truth measurements, calibration discipline, or application-specific validation.
 Transfer works only within the limits of the representation, the training data, and the physical behavior of the sensors involved.

-For RoboSkin.ai, the editorial lesson is narrower and useful: robot skin pages should discuss calibration transfer.
-A serious tactile AI stack should explain how force labels, sensor drift, replacement, and cross-sensor learning are handled.
-Without that, the page is still describing a sensor sample, not a deployable tactile system.
+Calibration transfer is critical to robot skin evaluation.
+A serious tactile AI stack must explain how force labels, sensor drift, replacement, and cross-sensor learning are handled.
+Without that, the evidence still describes a sensor sample rather than a deployable tactile system.

 Source